GMU 23 Working Group

 Unit 23 Working Group Progress — April 2008 to Present

-Public Process: The full Unit 23 Working Group has met nine times between April 2008 and May 2013, eight times in Kotzebue and once via teleconference.
+Public Process: The Unit 23 Working Group has met at least annually in Kotzebue from 2008 through 2016.
 Members of the group also traveled to Kiana, Noatak and Shungnak to meet with the Fish and Game Advisory Committees and public in those communities and with hunters from Ambler, Kobuk and Noorvik who came to join in the conversations.
 The Working Group has also heard from the public through comment sessions at the meetings, toll-free telephone call-ins, and through mail and email.

 Recommendations to Reduce Hunting Conflicts: To date, the Working Group reached the following consensus recommendations and helped to reduce user conflicts during the hunting season in Unit 23 in the following ways.